tolgakuntman/rdma-hw-pipeline/docs/project/part1_ethernet/axi_ethernet_MAC.md

 ---

 ## 12. Summary
 This section provides a detailed explanation of the MAC PL Ethernet IP customized for the KR260 board.
-Every single port of this IP is described.
+Every single port of this IP is explained.